atrsp/ChessBot/README.md

 ## Assembly

-The assembly of the robotic arm followed the detailed instructions in a video by Chris Riley.
+The assembly of the robotic arm followed the detailed instructions in the video [EEZYbotARM MK2 3D Printed Robot Build - Chris's Basement](https://www.youtube.com/watch?v=R2MI-tpXyS4&ab_channel=ChrisRiley) by Chris Riley.
 No alterations were made to this process.

 ---